 Dive into Plexus & Complexity Thinking

-A Deeper Dive into Complexity Thinking Are you interested in diving into the world of complexity thinking and exploring its applications?
-Plexus Institute focuses on complexity thinking, specifically in the context of improving resilient communities, and organizations.
-Plexus network members are Complexity Thinkers, with the unique ability to take a stance anywhere in the system and see, understand, and influence next steps.
+A Deeper Dive into Complexity Thinking Are you interested in complexity thinking and exploring its applications?
+Plexus is a vibrant ecosystem of Complexity Thinkers, with the unique ability to take a stance anywhere in the system and see, understand, and influence next steps.
 They are unshaken amid the crashing and breaking of chaos and disruption.
-Here's how you [...]
+Here's how you can connect with Plexus Institute & Complexity Thinking SHARE KNOWLEDGE, APPLICATIONS & PRACTICES Share how you are [...]

 E. O. Wilson & Complexity